 The difference between PSI and CFM is what they measure.
 PSI measures pressure, while CFM measures volume.
-PSI and CFM are often used as performance specifications for air compressors and air-powered machinery.
+PSI and CFM are performance specifications for air compressors and air-powered machinery.
 Together, they indicate the maximum air volume and pressure produced by an air compressor to power air tools.
-To better understand the difference between PSI and CFM, let’s learn what PSI means and what CFM means.
+To better understand the difference between PSI and CFM, let’s learn what they mean.

 What Does PSI Mean?

 The initials PSI stand for Pounds per Square Inch.
-PSI measures how many pounds of pressure (force), is in an area, specifically in one square inch.
+PSI measures how many pounds of pressure (force) are in an area, specifically one square inch.
 The force of the air is what gives compressed air its power.
 For example, an air compressor’s output rated for 100 psi* would mean that 100 pounds of pressure is delivered per square inch.

 *PSI is typically written in lower case letters, psi, in air compressor specs.